• Skip to primary navigation

 🍴 Serving suggestions

-Serve the blackcurrant cake for Afternoon tea, pack slices into lunchboxes, or take on summer picnics.
-I've also been known to eat it for breakfast with Greek yogurt!
+Serve the blackcurrant cake for afternoon tea, pack slices into lunchboxes, or take on summer picnics.
+It's also nice for breakfast with Greek yogurt!

 It's a delicious dessert with ice cream (try my easy no churn honeycomb ice cream recipe!), or whipped cream.